Regenerative Fund for Nature

-While the way regenerative agriculture is developed and practiced may vary depending on the region, soils, and type of crops/livestock there are some key principles/outcomes that we use to define regenerative:
+While the way regenerative agriculture is practiced may vary depending on the region, soils, and type of crops/livestock, there are some key principles and outcomes that we use to define regenerative:

-Increasing carbon in the soil and other improvements of soil health (e.g. capacity to retain water)
+Increasing carbon in the soil and other improvements in soil health (e.g. capacity to retain water)

-Eliminating the use of unnecessary, synthetic harmful chemical inputs
+Eliminating the use of unnecessary, synthetic harmful chemicals

 Enhancing animal welfare

-Regenerative agriculture both encompasses traditional, proven practices as well as innovation in management, measurement and practice.
+Regenerative agriculture encompasses both traditional, proven practices and innovation in terms of management, measurement and practice.
 It is an alternative way of raising crops and animals that, by working with natural systems, ensures the long-term viability and resilience of the land to continue to provide for generations to come.
 The focus on restoration and regeneration of nature is about ‘doing more good’ through agriculture, rather than just ‘less bad’.

-The Fund is a partnership between Kering and Conservation International.
-Conservation International is positioned to catalyze a new era in which regenerative agriculture is a global solution for people, nature and climate.
-By combining science, field programs, corporate partnerships and government engagement, CI is aligning stakeholders around a common vision for regenerative agriculture and developing multi-stakeholder collaborations that incentivize and deliver on its promise.
+Conservation International is working to help introduce a new era in which regenerative agriculture is a global solution for people, nature and climate.
+By combining science, field programs, corporate partnerships and government engagement, Conservation International is aligning stakeholders around a common vision for regenerative agriculture, developing multi-stakeholder collaborations that incentivize and deliver on its promise.

-Kering has launched a number of initiatives to ensure the protection and sustainability of natural resources.
-The Group’s overall goal is to preserve such resources, which play a pivotal role in its activities.
-In 2020, the Group is taking a step further by unveiling its Biodiversity strategy.
-Our approach is organized into four stages: avoid, reduce, restore & regenerate, and transform.
+Kering has launched a number of initiatives for the protection and sustainability of natural resources, which play a pivotal role in its activities.
+In 2020, the Group took this commitment a step further by unveiling a Biodiversity strategy comprising four stages: avoid, reduce, restore & regenerate, and transform.